apptainer/apptainer-userdocs/quick_start.rst

 This is a very small example of the things that you can do with a :ref:`definition file <definition-files>`.
 You can also use an existing container on your host system as a base.
+Definition files also support :ref:`"templating" <sec:templating>`: the ability to pass values from the command-line, or from a definitions file, that will replace placeholders in the definition file at build time.

 This quickstart document just scratches the surface of all of the things you can do with {Project}!

-If you need additional help or support, see https://apptainer.org/help.
+If you need additional help or support, see https://{command}.org/help.

 .. _installation-request: